 - Represents beneficial ownership of less than one percent (1%) of the outstanding common stock. - (1) Based on a Schedule 13D/A filed with the SEC on January 16, 2020 by JWTS, Inc. ("JWTS"), Peter J. Jacullo III, and the Katherine D. Jacullo Children's 1993 Irrevocable Trust (the "Jacullo Trust") and a Form 4 filed by Mr. Jacullo with the SEC on July 22, 2020.
 JWTS directly holds 4,441,180 shares of common stock and has sole voting and dispositive power with respect to such shares.
 Mr. Jacullo is the President and sole member of the board of directors of JWTS, holds sole voting and dispositive power over the securities held by JWTS, and may be deemed to beneficially own the securities held by JWTS.
-The Jacullo Trust directly holds 3,676,989 shares of common stock and has sole voting and dispositive power over the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust.
+The Jacullo Trust directly holds 3,676,989 shares of common stock and has sole voting and dispositive power with respect to such shares.
+Mr. Jacullo is a co-trustee of the Jacullo Trust, holds shared voting and dispositive power over the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust.
 Mr. Jacullo disclaims beneficial ownership of the shares of common stock held by the Jacullo Trust, except to the extent of his pecuniary interest therein.
 Mr. Jacullo directly holds 458,733 shares of common stock over which he has sole voting and dispositive power, including 71,900 shares of unvested restricted common stock. - (2) Based on a Schedule 13D/A filed with the SEC on January 14, 2020 by Peter H. Kamin and a Form 4 filed by Mr. Kamin with the SEC on July 22, 2020.
 Includes (i) 1,694,608 shares of common stock held by the Peter H. Kamin Revocable Trust dated February 2003, of which Peter H. Kamin is the trustee; (ii) 1,033,562 shares of common stock held by the Peter H. Kamin Childrens Trust dated March 1997, of which Mr. Kamin is the trustee; (iii) 97,453 shares of common stock held by the Peter H. Kamin Family Foundation, of which Mr. Kamin is the trustee; (iv) 328,711 shares of common stock held by the Peter H. Kamin GST Trust, of which Mr. Kamin is the trustee; (v) 333,307 shares of common stock held by 3K Limited Partnership, of which Mr. Kamin is the general partner; and (vi) 3,361,243 shares of common stock directly held by Mr. Kamin, including 107,849 shares of unvested restricted common stock.
 Mr. Kamin has sole voting and dispositive power over all such shares. - (3) Based on a Schedule 13D/A filed with the SEC on March 4, 2021 by B. Riley Financial, Inc. ("BRF"), B. Riley Capital Management, LLC ("BRCM"), BRC Partners Management GP, LLC ("BRPGP"), BRC Partners Opportunity Fund, LP ("BRPLP"), B. Riley Securities, Inc. ("BRS") and Bryant R. Riley (collectively, the "B. Riley Parties"), and 272 Capital LP ("272 Capital") and Wes Cummins (together with 272 Capital, the "272 Parties").